FAQs concerning the Investment Canada Act

 - How do investors receive national security clearance?

-- If a national security review has been ordered and referred to the Governor in Council, what measures may the Governor in Council take?
+- If a national security review has been ordered, what measures may the Governor in Council take?

-- How does the Investment Canada Act review process relate to the Competition Act review process?
+- How does the ICA review process relate to the Competition Act review process?

-The Investment Canada Act (ICA) applies when a “non-Canadian” (e.g., an “entity” that is not Canadian-controlled):
+The net benefit provisions apply when a “non-Canadian” (e.g., an “entity” that is not Canadian-controlled):